Purchase Orders

 11. Week 10: This column shows the sales of the past 10th week with a child/parent breakdown.

-12. 52 High: If the row displays the number of parent and child items as 445/0, which means 445 are the parent items for that product and 0 is the child item quantity that was sold at max in 52 weeks in the previous year.
+12. 52 High: If the row displays the number of parent and child items as 445/0, it means 445 are the parent items for that product and 0 is the child item quantity that was sold at max in 52 weeks in the previous year.

 13. 52 Low: If the row displays the number of parent and child items as 0/0, which means 0 are the parent items for that product and 0 is the child item quantity, this means no item was sold, and it was the lowest value to be sold in 52 weeks of the previous year.